phishx-docs/phishx-docs.github.io/docs/en/guide/ui/filters.md

 ---
 # Filters

-::: tip Filters and Searches
+::: tip Filters and searches
 You can filter the results of panels and tables, and search for objects.
 :::